 3 Sixty Hotel & Suites boast classy spacious rooms with linens and regal furnishings that remind us of Nafplion’s old charm and rich history.

-It has some of the best chefs, specialized in premium, organic meat and Greek cuisine with a twist, and has a fantastic wine list to choose from.
+It has some of the best chefs, specializing in premium, organic meat and Greek cuisine with a twist, and has a fantastic wine list to choose from.

 It is centrally located, within walking distance of all the best things to do in Nafplion.

 8. Karathonas Beach

-At Arvanitia parking lot starts a beautiful trail going all the way to Karathonas beach, which is two miles east of Nafplio.
+At the Arvanitia parking lot starts a beautiful trail going all the way to Karathonas Beach, which is two miles east of Nafplio.

 The coastal trail is very easy to follow with fantastic sea views.
 Karathonas sandy beach is where most of the locals go, there are cafes and four fish tavernas to have lunch or have a beer looking at the beach.

 At the end of the beach, there is the white Church of Agios Constantin.
 Wander in its yard and the nearby houses where people and many cats live.

-If you continue a few meters towards the main road you will see that another trail begins.
+If you continue a few meters toward the main road you will see that another trail begins.
 If you follow this easy and short trail – and undeniably this is by far my favorite hike in Nafplion – you will get to the small seaside chapel of Agios Nikolaos Krasoktistos.

 You don’t want to hike to Karathonas?
 Take a taxi to drive you there, it is very close to Nafplion.

 9. Discover the Leon of Bavarians

-Between the church of Agion Panton and the current cemetery of the city, you can visit a monument of exceptional art sculpture, and one of the most important asr items of the 19th century in Greece, known as the Lion of Bavaria, dating from 1840 to 1841.
+Between the church of Agion Panton and the current cemetery of the city, you can visit a monument of exceptional art sculpture, and one of the most important art items of the 19th century in Greece, known as the Lion of Bavaria, dating from 1840 to 1841.